Resources for Roanoke Students

-Virginia Tech students who have paid the student health fee are eligible to use Schiffert Health Center on the Blacksburg campus.
+Virginia Tech students who have paid the student health fee are also eligible to use Schiffert Health Center on the Blacksburg campus.
 With the exception of selected services, visits to Schiffert Health Center are covered by the health fee.
-Starting July 2018, students at the Roanoke campus will also be able to access student health care services at a local Roanoke clinic.
-Additional details will be made available at that time.
+For more information on eligibility and available services or to make an appointment, please go to the Schiffert Health Center website.

 Hokie Wellness offers health and wellness workshops and events activities and events to students and employees located at the VTC campus in Roanoke.

 Any student who has paid the recreation fee (through the Comprehensive fee) has access to War Memorial and McComas Hall on the Blacksburg Campus.
 Just present your Hokie Passport at the front desk.

-Students who are NOT enrolled in classes have the opportunity to pay the Recreation Fee to gain access to McComas and War Memorial Hall on the Blacksburg campus as well as Carillon Wellness Facilities (https://carilionwellness.com/locations) in Roanoke.
-To sign up or for additional questions, please call Virginia Tech Recreational Sports administrative office at 540-231-6856 or email at email@example.com.
+Students who are NOT enrolled in classes have the opportunity to pay the Recreation Fee to gain access to McComas and War Memorial Hall on the Blacksburg campus as well as Carillon Wellness Facilities in Roanoke.
+To sign up or for additional questions, call Virginia Tech Recreational Sports administrative office at 540-231-6856 or email at email@example.com.

 Professional Development Workshops

 Some professional development workshops are provided through the Graduate School in the Graduate Life Center, or at other Blacksburg campus locations.
 If five or more Roanoke-based students request a session and identify a date and time, Graduate School staff will provide the session in Roanoke, or virtually but at the convenience of Roanoke-based students.
 Find a list of programs in the GLC weekly newsletter or reach out directly to email@example.com to request webcasting or in-person delivery in Roanoke.